dsbowen/hemlock/docs_md/tutorial/run_local.md

 1. Iterate quickly on the next part of your survey in jupyter.
 2. When you're happy with the design, update your survey files (e.g. `survey.py`).
-3. Restart your kernel (Kernel >> Restart & Clear Output).
-4. Run the app locally with `hlk serve` (or `python3 app.py`).
+3. Run the app locally with `hlk serve` (or `python3 app.py`).
-5. When you're happy with how the app runs, close the app (click on your terminal and hit Ctrl + C).
+4. When you're happy with how the app runs, close the app (click on your terminal and hit Ctrl + C).
-6. Repeat.
+5. Repeat.

 As the name `blackboard.ipynb` suggests, I treat jupyter like a blackboard.
 Once I'm happy with a design and it's running in my app, I like to start the next design on a fresh blackboard:

 1. Delete every cell in the notebook (except the first, where we push the application context, and the last, where we remove temporary files).
-2. Restart the kernel (Kernel >> Restart) if you haven't already.
+2. Restart the kernel (Kernel >> Restart).
 3. Run the first cell to re-push the application context.

 You may also want to clear the database after running your app: